Following up on my last post about free online writing courses, here are the most transformative paid online writing courses I’ve taken.

 I was hooked!
 I ended up taking four courses with Creative Nonfiction magazine, mostly working with the incredible Joelle Fraser.
 Then I dipped into the Canadian literary world and found Rachel Thompson and Nicole Breit.
 I have found such incredible writing buddies and mentors in this way and have made incredible progress with my writing in the last few years.
 I’m so grateful to these instructors and courses for helping me along this path.

 (Please note the sequence below reflects the order I took the courses and the impact they had on my life.
-Your mileage may vary.)
+They may benefit you differently, depending on where you’re at in your writing life, of course!)

 1. SCENE AND SUMMARY, Creative Nonfiction magazine